awsdocs/amazon-eks-user-guide/doc_source/security-iam-awsmanpol.md

 ## AWS managed policy: AmazonEKSFargatePodExecutionRolePolicy<a name="security-iam-awsmanpol-AmazonEKSFargatePodExecutionRolePolicy"></a>

 You can attach `AmazonEKSFargatePodExecutionRolePolicy` to your IAM entities\.
 Before you can create a Fargate profile, you must create a Fargate Pod execution role and attach this policy to it\.
-For more information, see [Create a Fargate Pod execution role](fargate-getting-started.md#fargate-sg-pod-execution-role) and [Define which Pods use AWS Fargate when launched](fargate-profile.md)\.
+For more information, see [Step 2: Create a Fargate Pod execution role](fargate-getting-started.md#fargate-sg-pod-execution-role) and [Define which Pods use AWS Fargate when launched](fargate-profile.md)\.

 This policy grants the role the permissions that provide access to other AWS service resources that are required to run Amazon EKS Pods on Fargate\.